FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Abstract

 \section{Abstract}

-Due to the remarkable performance in preserving data privacy for decentralized data scenarios, Federated Learning (FL) has been considered as a promising distributed machine learning paradigm to deal with data silos problems.
-Typically, conventional FL approaches adopts a one-to-multi training scheme, where the cloud server keeps only one single global model for all the involved clients for the purpose of model aggregation.
-However, this scheme suffers from inferior classification performance, since only one global model cannot always accommodate all the incompatible convergence directions of local models, resulting in low convergence rate and classification accuracy.
-To address this issue, this paper presents an efficient FL framework named \textit{FedCross}, which adopts a novel multi-to-multi FL training scheme based on our proposed similarity-based {\it multi-model} cross aggregation method.
-Unlike traditional FL methods, in each round of FL training, \textit{FedCross} uses a small set of distinct intermediate models to conduct weighted fusion under the guidance of model similarities.
-In this way, the intermediate models used by \textit{FedCross} can sufficiently respect the convergence characteristics of clients, thus leading to much fewer conflicts in tuning the convergence directions of clients.
-Finally, in the deployment stage, \textit{FedCross} forms a global model for all the clients by performing the federated averaging on the trained immediate models.
-Experimental results on three well-known datasets demonstrate that, compared with state-of-the-art FL approaches, \textit{FedCross} can significantly improve FL accuracy in both IID and non-IID scenarios without causing additional communication overhead.
+As a promising distributed machine learning paradigm, Federated Learning (FL) has attracted increasing attention to deal with data silo problems without compromising user privacy.
+By adopting the classic one-to-multi training scheme (i.e., FedAvg), where the cloud server dispatches one single global model to multiple involved clients, conventional FL methods can achieve collaborative model training without data sharing.
+However, since only one global model cannot always accommodate all the incompatible convergence directions of local models, existing FL approaches greatly suffer from inferior classification accuracy.
+To address this issue, we present an efficient FL framework named \textbf{\emph{FedCross}}, which uses a novel multi-to-multi FL training scheme based on our proposed \textbf{\emph{ multi-model cross-aggregation}} approach.
+Unlike traditional FL methods, in each round of FL training, FedCross uses multiple middleware models to conduct weighted fusion individually.
+Since the middleware models used by FedCross can quickly converge into the same flat valley in terms of loss landscapes, the generated global model can achieve a well-generalization.
+Experimental results on various well-known datasets show that, compared with state-of-the-art FL methods, FedCross can significantly improve FL accuracy within both IID and non-IID scenarios without causing additional communication overhead.